stimulus-use/stimulus-use/docs/use-meta.md

 # useMeta

-Adds getters to easily retrieve meta value from the <head>.
+Adds getters to easily retrieve <head> meta value.

 Simply list at the top of your controller the list of meta name you need (static metaNames = [])